Philokane/firstappnex1/app/takehome/responses.md

 - <https://vercel.com/docs/projects/project-configuration#redirects>
 - <https://vercel.com/docs/edge-network/redirects#adding-redirects>

-### A customer is creating a site and would like their project not to be indexed by search engines.
+### 8. A customer is creating a site and would like their project not to be indexed by search engines.
 Please write a reply to the customer.
-Feel free to add any information about your decision making process after the reply.
+Feel free to add any information about your decision making process after the reply

 Hi [name]